bbauska/LFS170x/readme.md

 In this section, we're going to discuss the core components of the blockchain, starting with a high-level view of the blockchain components.<br/>
 The first blockchain component that we're going to look at is the ledger.<br/>
 However, before we discuss the ledger, let's discuss briefly the history of the ledger.<br/>
-The story of blockchain is tightly coupled with the story of accounting.<br>
+The story of blockchain is tightly coupled with the story of accounting.<br/>
-Historically, humans started off with no way to prove ownership and we began with a single entry accounting system.<br>
+Historically, humans started off with no way to prove ownership and we began with a single entry accounting system.<br/>
-The single entry accounting system for the first time in human history allowed us to prove ownership of the asset.<br>
+The single entry accounting system for the first time in human history allowed us to prove ownership of the asset.<br/>
-The ledger was associated with an owner.<br>
+The ledger was associated with an owner.<br/>
-The single entry accounting worked for centuries.<br>
+The single entry accounting worked for centuries.<br/>
-The issue with single entry accounting is that it mandated that there was a single authority, which is the reason why there was the necessity for a king or a queen to control the ledger.<br>
+The issue with single entry accounting is that it mandated that there was a single authority, which is the reason why there was the necessity for a king or a queen to control the ledger.<br/>
-In order to have trade, right, at the international level, we needed to have at least two authorities.<br>
+In order to have trade, right, at the international level, we needed to have at least two authorities.<br/>
-For instance, for England to do trade with France, we had the owner of the ledger, the single entry ledger, in England for instance, doing trade with the king or queen of France, who also had their ledger.<br>
+For instance, for England to do trade with France, we had the owner of the ledger, the single entry ledger, in England for instance, doing trade with the king or queen of France, who also had their ledger.<br/>
-And so, we needed a new form of accounting, and that's where double entry accounting came in, which was in use up until very recently, now, within the last 40 years.<br>
+And so, we needed a new form of accounting, and that's where double entry accounting came in, which was in use up until very recently, now, within the last 40 years.<br/>
 What blockchain is?
-Blockchain is the very first implementation of triple entry accounting, where we have an asset being recorded on the ledger in the context of a transaction.<br>
+Blockchain is the very first implementation of triple entry accounting, where we have an asset being recorded on the ledger in the context of a transaction.<br/>
-The third entry and triple entry accounting is cryptography, where we have a cryptographic account of the transaction stored permanently and immutably on the ledger.<br>
+The third entry and triple entry accounting is cryptography, where we have a cryptographic account of the transaction stored permanently and immutably on the ledger.<br/>
 That's what the ledger is.
-A ledger is a collection of transactions.<br>
+A ledger is a collection of transactions.<br/>
 It is not a collection of assets.
-Assets are part of a transaction, but the ledger records the transaction.<br>
+Assets are part of a transaction, but the ledger records the transaction.<br/>
-In blockchain, the differentiator is that no one owns the ledger, or all of the participants own the ledger.<br>
+In blockchain, the differentiator is that no one owns the ledger, or all of the participants own the ledger.<br/>
 The ledger is distributed.
 It is, in other words, it's decentralized.
-So, there's a copy of the ledger that exists on every node that exists on the network.<br>
+So, there's a copy of the ledger that exists on every node that exists on the network.<br/>
-Said simply, the ledger is a distributed immutable record of a collection of transactions.<br>
+Said simply, the ledger is a distributed immutable record of a collection of transactions.<br/>
-Bitcoin is the most popular asset.<br>
+Bitcoin is the most popular asset.<br/>
 It was the first asset to be recorded as a transaction on a blockchain ledger, and it remains the most popular, at least in terms of market share.<br/>
 That's what the ledger is.
 <p>
 As we move to more modern blockchains, we start to look at blockchains such as Ethereum, which not only records the asset on the blockchain, Ethereum and other public blockchains like Ethereum, they also allow you to have a permanent and immutable collection of code, also known as a smart contract, that runs on the blockchain.
-The ledger stores the assets, the transactions that are on the blockchain, and it also holds the code.<br>
+The ledger stores the assets, the transactions that are on the blockchain, and it also holds the code.<br/>
-The code that's stored on the blockchain is a smart contract.<br>
+The code that's stored on the blockchain is a smart contract.<br/>
-Again, a smart contract is a program that runs on the blockchain.<br>
+Again, a smart contract is a program that runs on the blockchain.<br/>
 </p>
 The blockchain is a network.
 The blockchain is a ...
 A **_public blockchain_** is equivalent to the Internet, complete with its own set of protocols, etc.